agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

         thread::spawn(move || {
             let mut last_delta = Instant::now();
             loop {
-                // If we poll at the min acceptable duration always then when the user speeds
-                // up or slows down the deltas for the maze rendering speed we still have a
-                // responsive UI not tied to rendering speed and we have a CPU utilization cap. if event::poll(MIN_POLL).expect("poll error") {
+                if event::poll(MIN_POLL).expect("poll error") {
                     match event::read().expect("event error") {
                         CtEvent::Key(e) => {